-New Mexico’s popular Turquoise Museum is relocating to downtown in fall 2018 to the former 8,500-square-foot Gertrude Zachary Castle.
-The Museum, opened in 1993 by the Lowry’s—a New Mexican family with five generations of turquoise experience and expertise—houses what is believed to be the world’s largest collection of turquoise.
+New Mexico’s popular Turquoise Museum is relocating to the former 8,500-square-foot Gertrude Zachary Castle in downtown ABQ in the fall of 2018.
+The Museum, opened in 1993 by the Lowry’s—a New Mexican family with five generations of turquoise expertise—houses what is believed to be the world’s largest collection of turquoise.
 The new museum will feature exhibits including: the science and geology of turquoise; turquoise mining; turquoise around the world; hundreds of examples of turquoise jewelry; and an overview of imitation turquoise.
 There will also be a new research library, a café and a flower shop on site.

-This area, just north of Historic Old Town, was once dominated by warehouses and industrial buildings, but is expected to be the next hip neighborhood in Albuquerque.
-Will be a hub for local art, entertainment, food and shopping.
-A warehouse, once home to the Paxton Lumber business, will be converted to the Sawmill Market, a 25,000 square foot food and market hall.
+This area, just north of Historic Old Town, was once dominated by warehouses and industrial buildings, but is expected to be the next hip neighborhood in Albuquerque and will be a hub for local art, entertainment, food and shopping.
+A warehouse, once home to the Paxton Lumber business, will be converted into the Sawmill Market, a 25,000-square-foot food and market hall.
 There are plans to renovate more of the buildings as well.
 The Sawmill District’s location, next to historic Old Town and the majority of Albuquerque’s museums, make it the perfect place for travelers to jump back and forth between historic and modern elements of the city.
 The district’s newest retailer, Spur Line Supply Co., opened in September 2017 and features clothing, a children’s shop, records, stationary and florals.